 In 1928, Vice President and General Manager C.E.
 Woolman led a movement to buy the crop-dusting division.
 The new company, named Delta Air Service, began passenger flights on June 17, 1929.

+The "Huffer-Puffers" were replaced by war surplus Boeing PT-17s by 1948.
 Delta continued dusting operations until 1966.
 As late as 1948, some of the original Duster airplanes were still in use.

 The Restored Huff-Daland Duster

 Following the death of C.E.
 Woolman in September 1966, several hundred Delta volunteers restored a Huff-Daland Duster as a memorial to Delta's founder.